guanzo/vote-to-play/README.md

 # Vote to Play
-A twitch extension that allows viewers to vote on what the streamer should play.
+A Twitch extension that allows viewers to vote on what the streamer should play.
 For variety streamers, viewers can also vote on any Twitch supported game.

 ### Supported Games